 Today, kukui nut lei has become a symbol of a Hawaiian vacation, thanks to tourism advertisements and popular media.
 Tourists and tour guides often wear them, as they’re easily acquired and quite affordable.
 You can get the lei from gift shops and most street-side vendors in Hawaii.

-This was not the case in ancient times, however, because only royalty were allowed to wear these lei made of sleek black nuts.
-It was a way to show the alii‘s social status, as well as honor Lono, god of agriculture, peace and fertility.
+This was not the case in ancient times, however, because only royalty was allowed to wear these lei made of sleek black nuts.
+It was a way to show the alii’s social status, as well as honor Lono, the god of agriculture, peace, and fertility.
 In fact, Hawaiians consider kukui to be the kino lau, or physical manifestation, of Lono, and it’s because of this that kukui trees would be most abundant during times of harvest.

 This Polynesian-introduced plant also honors the Oahu pig god, Kamapuaa.
 If you look closely at the shape of the tree’s leaf, then you’ll notice it resembles the face of a boar.
 In elementary, I remember tracing the kukui leaf on paper and making pig masks out of them.
 This could be a fun outdoor activity if you’re traveling with kids.
 The trees can be found growing all over the islands, usually at the base of mountains.

 Unlike fresh flower lei, the kukui nut lei will last forever.
 You can bring them home with you as a reminder of your trip to the islands but most importantly, as a reminder of its history and significance to the Hawaiian culture.